New Relic offers distributed tracing for monitoring and analyzing modern distributed systems. This document explains:

 Distributed tracing lets you see the path that a request takes as it travels through a distributed system.
 A distributed trace is composed of multiple spans, which represent time spent in services or resources of those services.

-- Anomalous span detection: spans that are slow compared to their typical durations are marked as anomalous, with charts comparing timing with similar spans.
+- Anomalous span detection: spans that are slow in comparison to typical behavior are marked as anomalous, with charts comparing them to typical instances.

-- Trace charts are filterable by different data points, letting you analyze your trace data from many different angles.
+- Trace charts are filterable by different data points, letting you analyze trace data in many different ways.

-- You can create custom queries of your distributed trace data and create custom data dashboards.
+- You can create custom queries of your trace data and create custom data dashboards.

 Enabling distributed tracing will affect some existing New Relic APM features.
-If you are accustomed to using APM without distributed tracing, read the transition guide before you enable this feature.
+If you are accustomed to using APM without distributed tracing, read the transition guide before you turn on distributed tracing.

 Relationship to cross application tracing